psy-q/trello2kanboard/README.md

   host: somehost.example.com # The hostname (just the hostname!) of your Kanboard instance
   path: jsonrpc.php  # The path to jsonrpc.php on the Kanboard server
   api_token: # Your Kanboard API token
+  comment_fallback_user_id: # For comments whose users don't exist in Kanboard
   user_map:  # A map of Trello usernames and which Kanboard users they match
     trellouser1: kanboarduser1
     trellouser2: surprisingkanboarduser
 ```

+#### Details about configuration

+**kanboard.comment_fallback_user_id:** Sometimes a Trello user has left your organization and is unable to log into your Kanboard instance.
+But Kanboard demands a user_id for every comment.
+To solve this, you can create a fallback user in Kanboard (e.g. called "A former Trello user").
+Any comments whose users don't exist in Kanboard will be assigned to this user.
+The original Trello username will be added to the comment text itself in this case, so that you can at least trace the comment's origin back to the Trello user.

 ### Usage